Why Do Doctors Overtreat? For Many, It's What They're Trained To Do

 Academic medicine is often criticized for its emphasis on an overly thorough workup for ordinary problems.
 In the name of learning how to practice medicine, young physicians may be tempted to order lots of tests, a trial-and-error approach with real implications for patients.

 Early in my own training as a family physician, I remember ordering a colonoscopy for a young man with mild rectal bleeding.
 I rationalized the risks of the procedure — bowel perforation, complications from anesthesia — because it would put both me and the patient at ease to know his symptoms weren't caused by something dangerous.
 As Fox puts it: "We like to be reassured.
-We feel much better when we think a situation is terrible and find that's everything is awesome rather than the other way around."
+We feel much better when we think a situation is terrible and find that everything is awesome rather than the other way around."

 But more isn't always better.
-It's not news that health care costs in the U.S. are out of control: we spend more on health care, per capita, than any other developed country.
+It's not news that health care costs in the U.S. are out of control.
+We spend more on health care, per capita, than any other developed country.

 Unnecessary tests and treatments may contribute to high costs.
 According to a 2010 estimate from the Institute of Medicine (now known as the Health and Medicine Division of the National Academies of Sciences, Engineering, and Medicine), we could reduce many of our medical interventions by 30 percent without sacrificing quality of care.